Fix WordPress White Screen Of Death Error 2020

 WordPress displays blank screen after update

-There are some certain possibilities when you will face front website or wp-admin URL white screen issue.
-Some time we face WordPress white screen of death after migration.
+There are some specific possibilities when you will face front website or wp-admin URL white screen issue.
+Sometimes we face WordPress white screen of death after migration.

 WordPress white screen issue

-WordPress sites are the combinations of different themes and Plugins with different authors.
-To match the standard of code and avoid chances of code conflict is very difficult.
-And this is the major reason to get white screen of death.
-These problems were also picked up by crawl errors in Google Webmaster Tools along with http and ping monitoring, with a server response code of 500 being returned.
+WordPress sites are combinations of different themes and Plugins with different authors.
+To match the standard of code and avoid the chances of code conflict is very difficult.
+And this is the primary reason to get the white screen of death.
+These problems were also picked up by crawl errors in Google Webmaster Tools along with HTTP and ping monitoring, with a server response code of 500 being returned.